 Whether you’ve used Kodi or not, you must have at least heard about it.
 After all, when you give mainstream media companies a run for their money, you are bound to end up in the news.

-Online streamers who were shackled by the constraints of paid subscriptions can now easily watch unlimited TV shows, movies, spots and a whole slew of other amazing content on Kodi.
+Online streamers who were shackled by the constraints of paid subscriptions can now easily watch unlimited TV shows, movies, sports, and a whole slew of other amazing content on Kodi.

 Even though there are a lot of controversies surrounding Kodi, it is without a doubt one of the most essential home entertainment platforms around.

-So without a further ado, let’s get right to it.
+So without further ado, let’s get right to it.

 Oh!
 Before we begin, make sure you have Best VPN for Kodi 2019 installed on your device.
 You’ll thank me later ;)

 #1 Use Addons / Repositories Instead of Builds

 If you’re just starting out with Kodi, don’t go for Builds straight away.
 Instead, test out the service by installing a couple of reliable addons using repositories.

 Although I do admit Builds come pre-installed with a bunch of great add-ons, the only issue is that most of the add-ons within a Build tends to get blocked from time to time.